 - Get the "Carry" Number: Instead of just lasering the flag or looking at the middle yardage, try to laser the top of the crest or find a spot on the green that you know is at least 5-10 yards past the front edge.
 This becomes your new minimum carry distance.

-- Understand the Pin Location: If you see a front pin position, your anntenna should be extra sensitive for a possible false front.
+- Understand the Pin Location: If you see a front pin position, your antennae should be extra sensitive to a possible false front.
 Architects love to tempt golfers by placing the pin just a few paces over a false front, daring you to hit a perfect shot.
 Your GPS app might show the hole is "140 yards to the front, 145 to the pin."
 This is a huge red flag.
 That 5-yard buffer is treacherously small.
-This tiny but incredibly important detail can change everything and will give you a little head nod that it’s probably time to re-vamp your stretgy, get a better view fro myoru shot and even consider an entirely different aproach shot.
-You cna use your feet, walk around it.
-Maybe tkae alook from the side of the green.
-Taking an extra 20 seconds can save you tons of stroeks with better planning!
+This tiny but incredibly important detail can change everything.
+Taking an extra 20 seconds can save you tons of strokes with better planning!

 Trust Your Feet, Not Just Your Eyes

 If you get a chance to walk the course before a tournament or you’re simply playing a new track, there's no better teacher than your own two feet.
-When you walk from the fairway onto a green with a false front, you'll feel it immediately - that distinct uphill slope right at the start.
+When you walk from the fairway onto a green with a false front, you'll feel it immediately.
 It’s a feeling that your eyes might have missed from 150 yards away.
 This physical confirmation helps build a mental library of what these features look and feel like, making you a much smarter player in the long run.

 The Winning Game Plan: How to Conquer the False Front